 - A cloud infrastructure with services to implement the above functionalities.
 The implementation is done over the Beckn protocol specifications.

-Any organization with infrastructure to provide the above functionalities (preferably organizations that own infrastructure with high computational capacities) can be a BG.
+Any organization with infrastructure to provide the above functionalities (preferably organizations that own infrastructure with high throughput capacities) can be a BG.
 Such organizations may be regulated entities registered with the national and/or local authorities.

 All Transaction APIs communicate between the BAP and the BPP, with the exception of the Discovery API.
 All request messages are non-blocking and are immediately acknowledged with an ACK or a NACK message in the same session.
 The response message is in the form of a callback.
 Each callback, too, is immediately responded to with an ACK or a NACK message in the same callback session.
 All messages are serialized in JSON.

 Beckn-enabled networks form various configurations depending on the nature of the integration of the use cases involved.
-For example, when a shopper wants food delivered to their home, there are two networks which are accessed:
+For example, when a consumer wants food delivered to their home, there are two networks which are accessed: